AsleyR/Data-Visualizer/README.md

 <br>

 ## Project Description
 A simple python program that visualizes data from a .csv file.
 It uses the library PySimpleGui for its GUI.
-By the way, some parts of the program are in spanish due to me testing stuff and being lazy to write it on english.
-This is temporary.

 At the moment, this program can only read data from .csv files, so, it is not very useful to be honest.
 Nonetheless, I plan to allow the program to read data from other types of files and from databases.